alexfilatov/guardian_redis/README.md

 ```

-## Implement Guardian.DB repo for a different storage
+## Implement Guardian.DB adapter for a different storage

 Initially, Guardian.DB was aimed to store and operate JWT tokens in a PostgreSQL database.
-Sometimes round trip to Postgres database is expensive so this is why this Redis repo was born.
+Sometimes round trip to Postgres database is expensive so this is why this Redis adapter was born.
 In case you want to implement a possibility for Guardian.DB to use different storage, e.g. ETS (or MySQL),
 you need to implement `Guardian.DB.Adapter` behavior.
 Thanks to [@aleDsz](https://github.com/aleDsz) it's quite simple:
 https://github.com/ueberauth/guardian_db/blob/master/lib/guardian/db/adapter.ex